 Consider the times when your dog's barking is a nuisance.
-If it's when he's left alone all day, help his loneliness by leaving the radio on.
+If it's when he's left alone all day, help his lonelinoss by leaving the radio on.
 If your dog is an outside pet, allowing it more freedom or movement in a fenced yard or pen may quiet its barking.
 If practical, you might consider a companion pet.
 Be sure you have plenty of toys available for amusement.

 Don't make a big thing out of leaving or returning home.
-Over-excited dogs are more likely to bark and yolp.
+Over-excited dogs are more likely to bark and yelp.

 - The first training rule is to be consistent and persistent.
 You can't expect a dog to learn-if barking for the wrong reason is corrected one time and not the next. - Second, be ready for an immediate response.
-Have ready a plant mister filled with water. - Say "QUET DOG" (or whatever its name is) and give one or two squirts of water at the dog while it is barking.
+Have ready a plant mister filled with water. - Say "QUIET DOG" (or whatever its name is) and give one or two squirts of water at the dog while it is barking.
 He will stop at once.
 If you wait until he stops barking it may confuse him. - If the dog moves away, repeat saying "Quiet" as you go to him and give one more squirt of water at him.
-Repeat each time he barks needlessly. - Usually a day or two of training is enough if you are consistent.
-(5 to 10 water treatments) - Remember to reassure the dog that you are still friends by petting him later when he's quiet.
+Repeat each time he barks needlossly - Usually a day or two of training is enough if you are consistent.
+(5 to 10 water treatments) - Remember to reassure the dog that you are still friends by petting him later when he's quiet. - With this conditioning procedure your dog will soon learn to expect a squirt of water when you shout "Quiet" for once he has made the association, you won't need to squirt him again only rarely, should he forget.